borisngong/Maze-project/README.md

 The Maze Project

-Welcome to the Maze project!
-This is a simple maze game built using C and SDL2.
+Welcome to The Maze Project, a simple yet exciting maze game built using C and SDL2.
+Navigate a 3D world generated from a 2D map using raycasting techniques.

 To clone the repository, run the following command in your terminal:

 git clone https://github.com/borisngong/Maze-project.git

-To compile the project, navigate to the project cd Maze-project
+After Cloning, enter the repo using the comand below: cd Maze-project

+Make sure you have gcc and make installed.

+When all thisis completed, we will have to compile the game, we do so by entering this below:

 make

-This will create an executable file called play_game in the project directory.

-to Run the it type: ./play_game
+Running the Game
+After successfully compiling the project, you can play by executing:

+./play_game

+Belo are game controls Controls

+W: Move forward
+S: Move backward
+A: Look left
+D: Look right

-To remove the compiled files and clean the project directory, run:
+To clean the project and remove compiled files, run:

 make clean

-How to Play To play the game, use the following controls:

-W: Move up
-A: Move left
-S: Move down
-D: Move right
-The goal is to navigate through the maze and reach the exit.
+Future Features:

+I plan to add the following features in future updates:

+Enemies and AI interactions
+Weather and lighting effects
+Scoring system
+Different levels of difficulty
+Multiplayer functionality